 In the case of an established home, it is your final check before settlement and getting the keys.
 It is usually done a week before you get the keys so the seller has time to fix things up.
 You will check and make sure everything is in the same condition as when you put the offer on the home.
 This is called a pre-settlement inspection.

-What to check on final inspection before settlement?
+What to check at the final inspection before settlement?

 If you’re a first-time homeowner, it’s perfectly normal to get the jitters because you’re unsure what to do next.
 To make your life easier, we’ve put together a short inspection list to keep with you.